jfjelstul/downloadr/README.md

 If you notice an error in the data or a bug in the `R` package, please report it [here](https://github.com/jfjelstul/downloadr/issues).

-## Example: Downloading pages from Wikipedia
+## Example: Downloading Pages from Wikipedia

 The `download_files()` function is extremely easy to use.
 First, let's make some example data.
 We'll make a `tibble` with two variables: one called `url` that has the URL address for five Wikipedia articles about the major EU institutions and another called `file` that has a file name to each for each downloaded `HTML` file.